If you know that you should have a security strategy for your Microsoft Teams, but you’re not sure what should be included, we’ve got you covered.

 In the Azure portal, you can configure organization-wide guest access settings.

-For more details on how to configure all of these settings, check out our blog, Configure guest access settings for secure collaboration in Microsoft Teams.
+For more details on how to configure all of these settings, check out our article about configuring guest access settings for secure collaboration in Microsoft Teams.

 Configuring organization-wide guest access settings is a critical step, but Microsoft also allows you to customize guest access settings at the individual team level.
 This is hugely helpful because not all teams are created equal.
 For example, a team dedicated to a project that requires contributions from consultants probably shouldn’t have the same kind of security settings that a team containing employee salary information has.